The habitat at MLR Forestal

-It is the group within the most diverse vertebrates within the MLR Forestal plantations and conservation areas; to date 266 species have been identified between residents and migratory.
-The ecological importance of the birds lies in the fact that they are efficient to disperse forest seeds and as biological control mainly of pests in crops, thus promoting a more sustainable balance within ecosystems as they are part of natural regeneration in areas strongly affected by human activities and natural phenomena. .
+This is the group with the most diverse vertebrates within MLR Forestal plantations and conservation areas; to date 266 species have been identified between residents and migratory.
+The ecological importance of the birds lies in the fact that they are very efficient to disperse forest seeds and as biological control mainly of pests in crops, thus promoting a more sustainable balance within ecosystems as they are part of natural regeneration in areas strongly affected by human activities and natural phenomena. .

 MLR has produced a catalog of birds.
 Among the documented species, 23 are protected by the national ban system and another 24 species are classified as highly vulnerable species according to international conventions to which Nicaragua is a party, such as the CITES convention and the IUCN red list.

-The mammals they constitute a very diverse group of living beings, although with few species compared to others in the animal or plant kingdom.
+Mammals constitute a diverse group of living beings, although with few species compared to others in the animal or plant kingdom.
 This classification has been studied extensively due to its importance in the diet of rural communities, especially indigenous ones, and it has been found that it is highly vulnerable due to factors such as the impact of climate and human activity.

-Inside the MLR forestry development 34 species of mammals have been identified and documented, including 13 species in national ban, 11 species in the various appendices of the CITES convention, 2 species on the IUCN red list as highly vulnerable and 1 in danger of extinction.
+Inside MLR Forestal development, 34 species of mammals have been identified and documented, including 13 species in national ban, 11 species in the various appendices of the CITES convention, 2 species on the IUCN red list as highly vulnerable and 1 in danger of extinction.
 Therefore, from the MLR direction, strategies and actions are being implemented that allow the protection, conservation and integral development for these species.

-In MLR plantations, 63 species belonging to these groups have been documented (16 species of amphibians and 47 species of reptiles) of which 4 are protected in the national ban system and 2 are regulated by the CITES convention.
+In MLR plantations and conservation areas, 63 species belonging to these groups have been documented (16 species of amphibians and 47 species of reptiles) of which 4 are protected in the national ban system and 2 are regulated by the CITES convention.